asarangaram/cl_ml_tools/README.md

 # cl_ml_tools: Command-Line Machine Learning Toolkit

 `cl_ml_tools` is a Python package designed to provide a collection of robust, reusable, and command-line friendly tools for common machine learning tasks.
 The goal is to offer modular components that can be easily integrated into larger applications or used as standalone utilities.
+These tools are specifically developed and tested for deployment on edge devices and low-resource systems, ensuring efficient performance where computational power is limited.

 ## Features